awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-certificates.md

 # Client Certificate Revocation Lists<a name="cvpn-working-certificates"></a>

 You can use client certificate revocation lists to blacklist specific client certificates\.
-Blacklisting clients revokes their access to Client VPN endpoint\.
+Blacklisting clients revokes their access to a Client VPN endpoint\.

 **Note**
 For more information about generating the server and client certificates and keys, see [Mutual Authentication](authentication-authorization.md#mutual)